wasiahmad/mining_wikipedia/README.md

-# mining_wikipedia
+# Mining Wikipedia

-Extract mentions and category taxonomy from Wikipedia
+### WikiMiner

+In this project, common noun mentions are extracted from all the wikipedia articles.

+### WikiNomy

+This project aims to analyze the Wikipedia category taxonomy and observe the relations between Wiki entities, categories and mentions.